Camouflage Genuine Stingray Leather Wallet

 This model is a clean bifold — no grommet or D-ring.
 It's designed to slip in and out of pockets without hardware catching on fabric.
 If you need a chain attachment point, the dedicated biker wallet lineup has models built for that.

 About five to seven days of regular use.
-The stingray exterior stays rigid, but the cowhide interior slots soften and stretch to your card thickness.
-Forcing too many cards in on day one can stress the stitching — just use them normally and they'll settle.
+The stingray exterior stays rigid permanently, but the cowhide interior slots soften and stretch to match your card thickness.
+Slide cards in and out normally — no need to force them — and within a week they'll hold a firm grip without the initial stiffness.

 Quick Specs & Real-World Performance